 - A. A fraternity/sorority chapter's image is formed greatly by its involvement in campus activities.
 Being involved in campus activities that are not just strictly Greek-letter organization sponsored events is very important to our image on campus.
 By being involved, we can build a more positive image of the fraternity/sorority community.
 Each chapter is asked to participate in the following activities each year to accomplish this goal: (standards are grand-fathered in each year until highest percentage is reached) - 1.
 200% of the chapter must cumulatively attend four all-campus events annually, preferably two each semester.
-Events must represent one of each of the following four areas: Campus Pride and Traditions, Career and Academic Enhancement, Campus Life, and Diversity and Inclusion.
-Diversity and Inclusion events will be most meaningful if members are learning about culture and identities other than their own.
+Events should represent one of each of the following four areas: Campus Spirit and Traditions, Career and Academic Enhancement, Campus Life, and Well-Being.
 Any event requiring participation of chapters to meet council obligations are excluded.
 Organization meetings or events primarily sponsored by chapters or councils do not fulfill this standard. - 2.
 75% of the chapter membership must participate in one organization outside of their Greek-letter organization.
 Chapters may also report members serving in leadership roles, for distinction only. - B. Chapter may sponsor non-educational programs intentionally open to the campus and file evaluations of those programs for distinction only.

-Implementation: Fall 2004 through Fall 2006, Fall 2011, and Fall 2017
+Implementation: Fall 2004 through Fall 2006, Fall 2011, Fall 2017 and Fall 2024

-- ✓ File with the Department of Fraternity and Sorority Life, a copy of a program evaluation form by May 1st each year. - ✓ File with the Department of Fraternity and Sorority Life, a member activity list by December 1st and May 1st each semester. - Submit and maintain up to date contact information for chapter advisors using the Department Chapter Advisor Roster forms.
+- File with the Department of Fraternity and Sorority Life, a copy of a program evaluation form by May 1st each year. - File with the Department of Fraternity and Sorority Life, a member activity list by December 1st and May 1st each semester. - Submit and maintain up to date contact information for chapter advisors using the Department Chapter Advisor Roster forms.
 Forms should be submitted no later than September 1st of each year.